Characters: Avatar: The Last Airbender: Allies

 - Walking the Earth: What he decides to do after Azula overthrows him.

 - What Happened to the Mouse?: After he goes off to see the world we never see him again, though the comic Avatar: The Last Airbender - The Promise reveals he came back to rule the city.
+His daughter appears in the third season of The Legend of Korra as the hereditary ruler of the Earth Kingdom.

 Fire Sage Shyu

-Voiced by Michael Yama
+Voiced by: Michael Yama

 Fire Sage Shyu is the first person from the Fire Nation to ally with and help Avatar Aang and his friends.
 He assists Aang in communicating with Aang's past life, Avatar Roku, who was also from the Fire Nation and who blames himself for the Hundred Year War.
 Through Shyu's aid, Aang learns that he must defeat Fire Lord Ozai, before the summer, because by then a giant comet will have arrived granting enormous power to the Fire Nation's Firebending armies.
 The Comet is what gave Ozai's grandfather Fire Lord Sozin the power to start the war and wipe out Aang's people, the Air Nomads.

 - Bad Ass Grandpa: A very low key one, but he qualifies.
+Oddly enough, he seems to be the youngest on the Sages.

 - Face Death with Dignity: Shyu's ultimate fate is unknown, all we know is that then Commander Zhao captured him and the other Fire Sages, for helping The Avatar.
 While the Chief Fire Sage protested that "Only Shyu helped the Avatar", Shyu remained totally silent while Commander Zhao declared "As far as I'm concerned, you are all guilty!
 Take them to the prison hold!"
 He didn't even try to escape with Aang and his friends, he simply let himself be captured.